dinomite505/learning_docker/dockerfile-build-nodejs/README.md

 GET /favicon.ico 404 6.763 ms - 970
 ```
 <br>
-You can also run additional test by pushing, pulling or removing your image and running it again to see how it behaves,
+Run additional test by pushing, pulling or removing your image and running it again to see how it behaves.